 The Sign-up Process of Slack starts with creating a workspace.
 Slack’s unlimited free trial allows the users to log-in to it with their respective workspace URL with a limited set of features.
 Any user can create a workspace from scratch with any of their Gmail, Yahoo, etc., public domains.
 To finish the sign-up process you are asked to give your name and password.

 Slack facilitates an unlimited number of workspaces in its Enterprise Grid pricing plan, where the users of can switch between one workspace to others within the user interface itself.

-The Sign-up process at Microsoft Teams is pretty simple and easy when compared to Slack.
+Our Verdict: The Sign-up process at Microsoft Teams is pretty simple and easy when compared to Slack.

 The similar post you might like: